Video shows struggle for hammer during Pelosi attack

 During the Jan.
 6 attack, rioters chanted menacingly for the speaker as they rampaged through the halls trying to halt certification of Joe Biden’s victory over Donald Trump in the presidential election.
 One man was convicted this week of eight criminal counts after he put his feet on a desk in Pelosi’s office and left a note to her punctuated with a sexist expletive.

-Speaking at the U.S. Capitol after the release, Nancy Pelosi said she had not watched or listened to any of it.
+Speaking at the U.S. Capitol after the video’s release, Nancy Pelosi said her husband “is making progress but it will take more time.”

 “I have not heard the 911 call.
 I have not heard the confession.
 I have not seen the break-in.
 And I have absolutely no intention of seeing the deadly assault on my husband,” she said.